tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 !!! success ""
     ??? "**Answer**"
-        short reads: De Bruijn graphs; long reads: a move back towards simpler overlap-layout-consensus methods.
+        Short reads are usually assembled using De Bruijn graphs.
+With long reads, there is a move back towards simpler overlap-layout-consensus methods.

 !!! note "Question"
     Where can we find out the what the approximate genome size should be for the species being assembled?

 !!! success ""
     ??? "**Answer**"
-        NCBI Genomes - enter species name - click on Genome Assembly and Annotation report - sort table by clicking on the column header Size (Mb) - look at range of sizes in this column.
+        Go to https://www.ncbi.nlm.nih.gov/genome/ - enter species name - click on Genome Assembly and Annotation report - sort table by clicking on the column header Size (Mb) - look at range of sizes in this column.

 !!! note "Question"
-    In the assembly output, what are the unassembled reads?
-Why are they there?
+    Where could you view the output **filename.gfa** and what would it show?

 !!! success ""
     ??? "**Answer**"

-!!! note "Question"
-    What are the corrected reads?
-How did canu correct the reads?

-!!! success ""
-    ??? "**Answer**"

-!!! note "Question"
-    What are the corrected reads?
-How did canu correct the reads?

-!!! success ""
-    ??? "**Answer**"

-!!! note "Question"
-    Where could you view the output .gfa and what would it show?

-!!! success ""
-    ??? "**Answer**"
+        This is the assembly graph.
+You can view it using the tool "Bandage", https://rrwick.github.io/Bandage/, to see how the contigs are connected (including ambiguities).

 ## Trim and circularise